 - Avoid swimming.
 Chlorine can leach color and dry out the still tender skin around your tattoo.

 - Don’t scratch or rub your tattoo.
 Try to avoid touching it as much as possible.

-Overall, the healing stages of tattoos stretch out over a three to four week period even with the help of Saniderm.
-Saniderm tattoo bandages make it so the healing process is a shorter period of time, but for the next few weeks you should still avoid doing the things listed above.
+Overall, the healing stages of a tattoo stretch out over a three to four week period even with the help of Saniderm.
+Some tattoos can take up to six months to heal completely.
+Saniderm tattoo bandages make it so the healing process occurs over a shorter period of time.
+But for the next few weeks, you should still avoid doing the things listed above.
 If you experience any symptoms beyond those mentioned here, contact your artist right away.
-If your artists believes you have an infection, you’ll be given directions about how to care for the area as well as cautioned to visit your family doctor if the situation warrants it.
+If your artists believes you have an infection, you’ll be given directions about how to care for the area as well as cautioned to visit a medical professional if the situation warrants it.